Student Records, Policies and Procedures

 - dates of enrollment

-- height, weight, and high school of athletic team members
+- student participation in officially recognized activities and sports, along with height, weight, and high school of athletic team members, for use in RCTC publications.

 TYPES, LOCATIONS, AND CUSTODIANS OF EDUCATION RECORDS MAINTAINED BY THE INSTITUTION